 What does it cost?

 An annual subscription to the full service (caselaw database and Military Justice Handbook) costs £75 - less than the price of a fortnightly cup of your favourite coffee!
 Once you have passed through the payment process, you will be issued with a Username and Password.
 It can take up to 48 hours for your username and password to be allocated, as we process each subscription manually, in order to reduce costs.
 However, your subscription only starts from the date your Username and Password are sent to you.
 Not before.
 So you benefit from a full 12 months.
 Payment is through PayPal and can be by credit card or a Paypal account.

-Subscription just to the on–line and downloadable Military Justice Handbook costs £22.
-This can be obtained [here].
-For the time being, all electronic available formats may be accessed for the one fee.
+Subscription includes the on–line and downloadable Military Justice Handbook.
+All electronic available formats may be accessed for the one fee.
 So you can have the MJH on your iPad, Kindle, iPhone or Android, and your PC.
 Of course, you can also access the html and pdf versions over the internet.
-Please note, this form of subscription will not permit access to online cases in the caselaw database.
-For that you will need to have the full subscription.

 Subscriptions are for 12 months ("the subscription period") and will lapse at the end of that period, unless renewed.